Use Facebook Debugger to Preview Shared Posts

 Technically, you don’t have to be the owner of a website to enter it into the Facebook Sharing Debugger.
 The information provided is harmless and can be informative for those just beginning a career in marketing or tech.
 Those interested in tech should know that the application can also display exactly what the crawler “sees” as it scans a website.
 While this might look undecipherable to many people, it could be very interesting to someone with coding knowledge.

 You can’t use every website in the Debugger, though.
 Since Facebook doesn’t let crawlers scan their website for data, any Facebook URL is off-limits.
 This includes Facebook.com, Instagram, and Oculus.com.
-Some websites offer similar tools like the Linkedin Post Inspector which allows you to see how posts will look on the platform.
+Some websites offer similar tools like the LinkedIn Post Inspector which allows you to see how posts will look on the platform.
 These tools give users an extra sense of control on social media by making sure their posts look exactly how they want them to.

 Other Facebook Developer Tools